-- A. Certificates will contain a minimum of 16 semester hours and a maximum of 72 semester hours, except in unusual and fully justified cases.
-No certificate will be approved which does not contain at least the following minimum-level general education component: ENG 108N and MATH 100N. - B. Associate degrees will contain a minimum of 60 semester credit hours and a recommended maximum of 65 semester hours. - C. Baccalaureate degrees will normally contain a minimum of 120 semester credit hours.
+- A. Certificates will contain a minimum of 15 semester hours and a maximum of 59 semester hours.
+In unusual and fully justified cases, the minimum and maximum credit hours may be adjusted.
+All certificate candidates must meet program requirements as determined by the department. - B. Associate degrees will contain a minimum of 60 semester credit hours and a recommended maximum of 65 semester hours. - C. Baccalaureate degrees will normally contain a minimum of 120 semester credit hours.
 Of that number, a minimum of - 38 must be in the General Education Common Core - 40 must up upper-division (including 20 in major) - 30 must be credits in the major (36 for a BS) - D. Second Baccalaureate Degree The student seeking a second baccalaureate degree must apply for and meet admission criteria for that degree.
 To obtain a second bachelor's degree the student must successfully complete a minimum of 30 additional hours beyond the requirements for the first degree and must meet all degree requirements of the second degree. - E. Minors Students pursuing a baccalaureate degree at NNMC shall have the option of pursuing a minor.
 This option is not available for associate degree students.
 A minor will have a minimum of 18 credits hours and a maximum of 24 credit hours.
 No more than 9 credit hours will be lower division classes and the rest will be upper division classes.
 The designated minor will appear on the student's academic transcript.
 All requests for minors will be approved by the Undergraduate Curriculum Committee.
 Minors will go into effect with the 2013-2014 catalog.